Conditional Generative Modeling for Enhanced Credit Risk Management in Supply Chain Finance: Numerical Experiments

 To further assess the effectiveness of QRGMM$^\dagger$ in a real-world cross-border e-commerce (CBEC) context, we also conduct experiments on a dataset from a company conducting China-to-U.S. CBEC on Amazon.
 This dataset includes 3,495 sales records from the first quarter of 2023, covering 99 product categories across 131 stores.
 The products are managed by 23 distinct product selection teams and 23 sales teams, forming various team pairings.
 As noted earlier, these pairings exhibit combinatorial effects due to differences in team capability and cross-team collaboration.
 The dataset also features seven continuous variables: advertising expenses, clicks, impressions, sale price, product cost, average rating, and number of reviews.
 Again, we randomly split the data into training and test subsets with a 4:1 ratio across 100 replications.
 And we set \( m = 60 \).

-\paragraph{Quantile Estimation.} Similarly to Section~\ref{sec:bigmart}, we begin by evaluating the model’s quantile estimation accuracy.
+\paragraph*{Quantile Estimation} Similarly to Section~\ref{sec:bigmart}, we begin by evaluating the model's quantile estimation accuracy.
 For each test observation, we compute the empirical coverage \(\hat{\tau}\) of the predicted \(\tau\)-quantiles across 100 replications.
 As shown in Figure~\ref{fig:tauhat_amazon}, \(\hat{\tau}\) aligns well with the nominal \(\tau\), confirming that QRGMM$^\dagger$ maintains reliable quantile estimation on this CBEC dataset.

-\paragraph{Unconditional Distribution Comparison.} Since the true conditional distribution remains unknown, we again adopt an unconditional evaluation strategy.
-Both QRGMM$^\dagger$ and CWGAN are trained on the training set and used to generate synthetic test sales data over 100 replications.
+\paragraph*{Unconditional Distribution Comparison} Since the true conditional distribution remains unknown, we again adopt an unconditional evaluation strategy.
+All models are trained on the training set and used to construct generated test sales data over 100 replications.

-Table~\ref{table:amazon} reports the means and standard deviations (averaged across 100 replications) of the generated and observed test sales.
-Similar to the results on Big Mart dataset, QRGMM$^\dagger$ aligns more closely with the true data than CWGAN.
-In addition, Figure~\ref{fig:amazon_WDKS_uc} compares the WD and KS statistics across replications.
-QRGMM$^\dagger$ consistently yields lower values for both metrics, demonstrating its superior generative fidelity in this CBEC scenario.
+Table~\ref{table:amazon} reports the means and standard deviations (averaged across 100 replications) of the generated and observed test sales, while Figures~\ref{fig:amazon_WD_uc} and \ref{fig:amazon_KS_uc} compare the WD and KS values across replications.
+Overall, QRGMM$^\dagger$ continues to perform strongly, aligning closely with the true data and consistently yielding lower WD and KS values than CWGAN.
+In this case, QRGMM also performs reasonably well, indicating that the basic version remains effective in data-limited settings.
+These results confirm the robustness of QRGMM$^\dagger$ across different data conditions, while providing empirical evidence that the simpler QRGMM can also be competitive in practice when the sample size is limited.

+Consistent with the synthetic and Big Mart results, the results on the Amazon CBEC dataset further confirm that the factorization machine is critical, which provides efficient second-order feature interaction learning in SCF applications, while the deep neural network provides complementary refinement, and their integration in QRGMM$^\dagger$ achieves the best performance.

 Figure~\ref{fig:amazon_hist_uc} presents a histogram comparison of observed and generated sales distributions from one representative replication.
-As with the Big Mart dataset, the QRGMM$^\dagger$-generated samples align more closely with the observed sales, whereas CWGAN shows noticeable deviation.
+As with the Big Mart dataset, the QRGMM$^\dagger$-generated observations align more closely with the observed sales, whereas CWGAN shows noticeable deviation.